Rumman-Sadik/node-js-project/README.md

 to Run the server
-put this in the terminal:

-first copy:  cd "chefer-express"

-then,

-copy this command: node server.js
+copy this command into terminal: node server.js

 -Server will run on: